 Subverted in Brewster's Millions (in it's many iterations).
 Everyone thinks this is happening to Brewster, but he's deliberately trying to waste a fortune as part of a condition of his inheritance.
 It's implied that the condition is there to teach him how quickly a fortune can be lost.

-In the movie It Could Happen To You, Rosie Perez divorces Nicholas Cage after he wins a portion of a lottery, after promising half of the winnings of the ticket to waitress Bridget Fonda.
+In the movie It Could Happen To You, Charlie's wife Muriel divorces him after he wins four million dollars in the lottery and turns out to have promised half the winnings to a waitress, Yvonne, in lieu of a tip.
 The divorce lawyers claim the winnings to be the wife's since "he bought the ticket for her," even though the numbers weren't exactly the one's she picked.
-After getting a hold of both shares, the wife, dreaming of even more money, marries another "millionaire" who turned out to be a con man who steals the money and she is forced to live with her mother in a small apartment and go back to work at her old job in a nail salon.
-Nick and Bridg end up much better off.
+After getting a hold of both shares, Muriel - dreaming of even more money - marries another "millionaire" who turns out to be a con man who steals the money; she's forced to live with her mother in a small apartment and go back to work at her old job in a nail salon.
+Charlie and Yvonne end up much better off.

 This happens, or has happened, in one character's backstory in Stephen King's The Stand.
 The pop musician Larry Underwood had one big hit and made lots of money out of it, but soon found that there wasn't that much after all and anyway he'd certainly spent it all partying like an idiot.
 After the world changes and has to be rebuilt, he never mentions to anyone that he was the guy who made that popular song.